rdev610/ShopifyInternChallenge2022/README.md

 # Shopify Backend Summer Internship Challenge 2022
 ## ABOUT
-Inventory tracking app for a logistics company
+This is a web application that tracks the inventory for a logistics company.

 User need to sign-up/login first
 Can add, delete, update, and read the products in the app User can also push a button that will export the product data into a CSV file